-Over the next two seasons, Kovacic firmly established himself as an emerging talent.
-He helped Dinamo reach the group stage of the UEFA Champions League in 2011/12, starting in a 1-0 home defeat by the mighty Real Madrid when still only 17 years old.
-It was no surprise when one of the big boys came calling and, in January 2013, after winning consecutive domestic doubles with Dinamo, he moved to Inter Milan in a deal worth €15m.
+Over the next two seasons Kovacic firmly established himself as an emerging talent.
+He helped Dinamo reach the group stage of the UEFA Champions League in 2011/12, starting in a 1-0 home defeat by Real Madrid when still only 17 years old.
+It was no surprise when interest in him grew and, in January 2013, after winning consecutive domestic doubles with Dinamo, he moved to Inter Milan for €15m.

-In two and a half years with the Italian giants, the young Croatian international endured mixed fortunes.
-He had been mostly used on the left side of an attacking midfield three at Dinamo, but under new Inter head coach Walter Mazzarri he was employed in a more central, box-to-box role that affected both his and the team’s form.
-He nevertheless secured a move to Real Madrid in the summer of 2015, with Inter and latest manager Roberto Mancini forced into a sale to satisfy financial fair play rules.
+In two and a half years with the Italian giants, the young Croatia international endured mixed fortunes.
+He had been mostly used on the left side of an attacking midfield three at Dinamo, but under one-time Inter head coach Walter Mazzarri he was employed in a more central, box-to-box role that affected both his and the team’s form.
+He nevertheless secured a move to Real in the summer of 2015, with Inter and their then-manager Roberto Mancini forced into a sale to satisfy financial fair play rules.

-Despite being used in a number of roles by initial Madrid boss Rafa Benitez, Kovacic’s opportunities in the first team became less frequent after the arrival of Zinedine Zidane as head coach.
-This was less about the inherent qualities of a player still in his early 20s, however, and more about Zidane’s preference for a consistent starting XI featuring immoveable objects such as Toni Kroos, Luka Modric and, of course, Cristiano Ronaldo.
-Despite the latter’s departure for Juventus this summer, Kovacic still sought a move away from the Bernabeu, with a one-year loan deal to Chelsea secured before the transfer deadline.
-He made his first competitive appearance for the west London club off the bench in a 3-2 home victory over Arsenal.
+Despite being used in a number of roles at Real by Rafa Benitez, Kovacic’s opportunities in the first team became less frequent after the arrival of Zinedine Zidane as head coach.
+This was less about the inherent qualities of a player still in his early 20s, however, and more about Zidane’s preference for a consistent starting XI featuring indispensable figures such as Toni Kroos, Luka Modric and, of course, Cristiano Ronaldo.
+Kovacic sought a move away from the Bernabeu, joining Chelsea, then managed by Maurizio Sarri, on a one-year loan deal, before his recent permanent transfer for £40m.